vindar/tgx/examples/benchmark/README.md

 Build by defining exactly one `TGX_BENCHMARK_*` symbol for the target when the board cannot be detected unambiguously.
 The benchmark intentionally avoids any display driver dependency; it measures TGX rendering into memory buffers only.
+It includes a dynamic ribbon drawn three ways (`drawTriangles()`, `drawTriangleStrip()` and `drawQuads()`) to track indexed strip rendering against the older direct primitive paths.
+The same ribbon is also rendered in wireframe fast, antialiased and adjustable-thickness modes to compare `drawWireFrameTriangleStrip()` with triangle and quad lists.

 Typical Arduino CLI examples: